BrentBaccala/collaborate/README.md

 1. From Big Blue Button, "share remote desktop" with a URL like `wss://HOST:PORT/{fullName}?password=PASSWORD`

-   The Big Blue Button clients will replace `{fullName}` with the BBB user name, and the customized websockify will relay the connections to the correct user.
+   The Big Blue Button clients will replace `{fullName}` with the BBB user name, and the customized websockify will use the database to map to UNIX user names and relay the connections to the correct user.

    The host and port specified as the last option to the `websockify` command now become a default VNC session that users will connect to if the username lookup fails.